Living Will/Advance Directive

 What are Living Wills/Advance Directives?

-Living Wills/Advance Directives allow you to inform others of your wishes regarding how you will be cared for in the case that you lose the physical and mental ability to care for yourself.
+Living Wills/Advance Directives allow you to inform others of your wishes regarding how you will be cared for in the event that you lose the physical and mental ability to care for yourself.

-These include preferences about types and methods of treatment or if you would like to refuse a specific type of treatment
+These include preferences about types and methods of treatment or whether you would rather refuse a specific type of treatment.

 How do I know if I need a Living Will/Advance Directive?

-If you develop an illness that affects your ability to make decisions, whether it be a physical or mental ailment, Living Wills/Advance Directives help get ones’ affairs in order.
+If you develop an illness that affects your ability to make decisions, whether it be a physical or mental ailment, Living Wills/Advance Directives help to get your affairs in order and let your family know what your wishes are for treatment and end of life care.

 If instructions are not put in place, by the time of any of these circumstances occur, you may end up receiving care that you do not agree with, whether it be for social or religious reasons etc.